-The consumer price indexation, as calculated by Statistics Iceland in accordance with the Act on Price Indexation No. 12/1995 (Ice.
-Lög um vísitölu neysluverðs nr.
-12/1995) and published monthly in the Legal Gazette (Ice.
-Lögbirtingablaðið) in Iceland.
+The consumer price indexation, as calculated by Statistics Iceland in accordance with Act on Price Indexation No. 12/1995 (Ice.
+"Lög um visitölu neysluverðs nr.
+12/1995") and published monthly in the Legal Gazette in Iceland (Ice.
+"Lögbirtingablaðið") or its successors.